If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 Their brains analyze this scent very quickly so that they may swiftly locate the scent of their prey.

-The keen instincts that snakes possess make them very dangerous creatures that people fear worldwide.
+Snakes’ keen instincts make them very dangerous creatures that people fear worldwide.

 Similar to how sharks use their acute sense of smell to stay aware of their environment and avoid predation, snakes rely on this sense to help them stay alive.

-Kiwis are unusual birds that cannot fly and have a distinctive beak that allows them to do their specialized role of smelling.
+Kiwis are unusual birds that cannot fly, but they have distinctive beaks that allow them to do their specialized role of smelling.

 Because of the length of their beaks, even though they have limited vision, they have a highly developed sense of smell.